 The permanent, dynamic solution is to apply the formatting rule not to a fixed range of cells, but to the pivot table field itself.
 This anchors the rule to the data, so it automatically expands, contracts, and reapplies itself correctly no matter how the pivot table is filtered, sliced, or refreshed.

-Here is the step-by-step process we used to fix her report.
+Here’s the step-by-step process we used to fix her report.

 Step 1: Applying the “Over 40 Hours” Rule